mac-comp127/mark-v-shaney/README.md

 By the time you are done with these tests, you should have no more TODOs left in the source code!

 All passing?
 Try running the `MarkVShaney` class.
 Its main method reads the text of several classic books and scrambles them together!

+## Enjoy the fruits of your labor

+The `AnimatedTextApp` class (in the `mvs.animation` package) will use your `MarkVShaney` implementation to create a fancy-fun text generation visualization.
+Run it and enjoy!
+Hold down a key to create a text avalanche.